 Medical schools are able to set their own entry requirements.
 Generally, the minimum entry requirements to standard entry medicine are three As at A level or equivalent qualifications.
 One subject, sometimes two, must be in a lab-based science (this means chemistry or biology) and some medical schools also require maths or physics at A level.
 Grades at GCSE or equivalent are usually considered as part of the application, but medical schools place varying emphasis on them.

 The UCAS website has a list of all medical degrees available in the UK, along with minimum entry requirements.
-More detailed information can be found in Entry requirements for UK medical schools: 2018.
+More detailed information can be found on our Entry requirements comparison tool.
+A PDF version is also available: in Entry requirements for UK medical schools: 2019 entry.
 To understand more about the different types of medicine courses available, visit our course types page.

 Remember that admissions criteria for medical schools can change every year, so always check the websites of the medical schools you are interested in before you make your application.
 These websites will have the most up-to-date information and you will learn more about the medical schools themselves.
 A list of UK medical schools, with links to their websites, can be found on our medical schools page.